 Final Determination on Exclusionary Criteria

 The applicant will be notified of the DEP’s final determination on the Phase I siting application within five months of acceptance of the complete application.
 If the DEP determines that the site is unacceptable for a hazardous waste disposal/treatment facility, a Notice of Intent to Deny letter will be issued to the applicant.
-In the event of a denial, the applicant has the right to appeal that decision to the Environmental Hearing Board, following rules established by the Board (see 25 Pa.
-Code Chapter 1021).
+In the event of a denial, the applicant has the right to appeal that decision to the Environmental Hearing Board, following rules established by the Board (Chapter 1021).
 The applicant also has the option to resubmit the Phase I application, in which case, Phase I Exclusionary Criteria review is repeated.

 This decision relates only to the Phase I Exclusionary Criteria.
 It is very important to remember that while the site may be shown to be acceptable under the Phase I siting evaluation, the applicant still must satisfy the Phase II siting criteria and the full permit application review before a hazardous waste facility permit can be issued.
 Written Phase I siting approval will notify the applicant to proceed with the full application, subject to any conditions established in the Phase I evaluation.